ThiefMaster/pyquotes/README.md

                                 processed.

   -d, --diff                    Only show diffs without updating files.
-  -c, --check-only              Only check files without updating them.
+  -c, --check-only, --check     Only check files without updating them.
   --exclude PATTERN             Exclude files/directories matching this
                                 pattern.
 Can be used multiple times.
 Replaces the built-in excludes.
 Does not apply to